goudatime/bloodmagic/README.md

 # Bloodmagic Online

-Bloodmagic Online is a interactive comic, originally formatted as a scroll comic hosted on webtoon and now interactive on github!
+Bloodmagic Online is a interactive comic, originally formatted as a scroll comic hosted on webtoon and now interactive online!
 Bloodmagic is about a blood pact made between lovers in the late hours of the night, but one will inevitably disappear before morning.
 Play along to find out who survives the night.

 ![alt](https://github.com/goudatime/bloodmagic/blob/70b19be574ee5853addb5b678e21f9bc8e4d579d/bloodmagicopening.png)